AirGrid/awesome-adtech/README.md

 Whilst search engines are great, sometimes you just need a good old fashioned curated list of quality stuff to help you find what you need!

 Contributions to this list are welcome!
-Just edit the README.md (this document) and send the changes as a pull request.
-Guidelines are available.
+Just edit the README.md (this document) and send the changes as a pull request, guidelines are available [here](contributing.md).

 ## Contents
 - [Awesome AdTech](#awesome-adtech)